-- Choose [Downloads Images From Canon Camera using Canon CameraWindow] and then click [OK]. - Double click [ ]. - 3 Save the images to the computer. - Click [Import Images from Camera], and then click [Import Untransferred Images]. - Images are now saved to the Pictures folder on the computer, in separate folders named by date - After images are saved, close CameraWindow, press the button to turn the camera off, and unplug the cable. - For instructions on viewing images on a computer, refer to the Software Guide (\$\infty\$37).
+3 Save the images to the computer.

+- Click [Import Images from Camera], and then click [Import Untransferred Images]

+- Images are now saved to the Pictures folder on the computer, in separate folders named by date.

+- After images are saved, close

+CameraWindow, press the < ▶> button

+to turn the camera off, and unplug the

+cable

+- For instructions on viewing images on a computer, refer to the Software Guide (117).

-- In Windows 7, if the screen in step 2 is not displayed, click the [image] icon in the taskbar. - To start CameraWindow in Windows Vista or XP, click [Downloads Images From Canon Camera using Canon CameraWindow] on the screen displayed when you turn the camera on in step 2.
-If CameraWindow is not displayed, click the [Start] menu and choose [All Programs] ► [Canon Utilities] ► [CameraWindow] ► [CameraWindow]. - On a Macintosh computer, if CameraWindow is not displayed after step 2, click the [CameraWindow] icon in the Dock (the bar at the bottom of the desktop). - Although you can save images to a computer simply by connecting your camera to the computer without using the software, the following limitations apply. - It may take a few minutes after you connect the camera to the computer until camera images are accessible. - Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information, depending on the operating system version, the software in use, or image file sizes. - Some functions provided by the software may not be available, such as movie editing.
+- In Windows 7, if the screen in step 2 is not displayed, click the [i] icon in the taskbar. - To start CameraWindow in Windows Vista or XP, click [Downloads Images From Canon Camera using Canon CameraWindow] on the screen displayed when you turn the camera on in step 2.
+If CameraWindow is not displayed, click the [Start] menu and choose [All Programs] ► [Canon Utilities] ► [CameraWindow] ► [CameraWindow]. - On a Macintosh computer, if CameraWindow is not displayed after step 2, click the [CameraWindow] icon in the Dock (the bar at the bottom of the desktop). - Although you can save images to a computer simply by connecting your camera to the computer without using the software, the following limitations apply. - It may take a few minutes after you connect the camera to the computer until camera images are accessible.

+- Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information, depending on the operating system version, the software in use, or image file sizes. - Some functions provided by the software may not be available, such as movie editing.